Conrad of Montferrat

-Conrad of Montferrat (Italian: Corrado del Monferrato; Piedmontese: Conrà ëd Monfrà) (died 28 April 1192) was a nobleman, one of the major participants in the Third Crusade.
+Conrad of Montferrat (Italian: Corrado del Monferrato; Piedmontese: Conrà ëd Monfrà) (c.
+1146 – 28 April 1192) was a nobleman, one of the major participants in the Third Crusade.
 He was the de facto King of Jerusalem (as Conrad I) by virtue of his marriage to Isabella I of Jerusalem from 24 November 1190, but officially elected only in 1192, days before his death.
 He was also the eighth Marquess of Montferrat from 1191.

 Early life

 Conrad was the second son of Marquess William V of Montferrat, "the Elder", and his wife Judith of Babenberg.
 He was a first cousin of Frederick Barbarossa, Holy Roman Emperor, as well as Louis VII of France and Leopold V of Austria.

-Conrad was born in Montferrat, which is now a region of Piedmont, in northwest Italy.
+Conrad was born in Montferrat, which is now a region of Piedmont, in northwest Italy; during the era in which he was born, it was a margraviate of the Kingdom of Italy in the Holy Roman Empire.
 The exact place and year are unknown.
 He is first mentioned in a charter in 1160, when serving at the court of his maternal uncle, Conrad, Bishop of Passau, later Archbishop of Salzburg.
 (He may have been named after him, or after his mother's half-brother, Conrad III of Germany.)

-A handsome man, with great personal courage and intelligence, he was described in the Brevis Historia Occupationis et Amissionis Terræ Sanctæ ("A Short History of the Occupation and Loss of the Holy Land"):
+A handsome man, with great personal courage and intelligence, he was described in the Historia brevis occupationis et amissionis Terrae Sanctae ("A Short History of the Occupation and Loss of the Holy Land"):

 (The last sentence refers to his third marriage to Isabella of Jerusalem in 1190, for which see below.)

 He was active in diplomacy from his twenties, and became an effective military commander, campaigning alongside other members of his family in the struggles with the Lombard League.
 He first married an unidentified lady before 1179, but she was dead by the end of 1186, without leaving any surviving issue.